-AggreBind soil stabilizer is a complex, water based, styrene acrylic cross- linking polymer that is environmentally friendly.
+AggreBind soil stabilizer is a complex, water based, cross- linking copolymer that is environmentally friendly.
 AggreBind coats the surfaces of a wide range of contaminated materials, rendering them harmless and inert, and binds them together.

 Typical mixture of waste materials with all metal and usable plastic removed.